cbisiere/tiny-prolog2/README.md

 ```
 -> dif(x,1);
-{ x = x_94 , x_94 <> 1 }
+{ x = x_1 , x_1 <> 1 }
 ```
-(Note that the interpreter has created an additional variable `x_94`, and does not try to get rid of it when displaying the resulting constraint set.)
+(Note that the interpreter has created an additional variable `x_1`, and does not try to get rid of it when displaying the resulting constraint set.)

 ### Strings

 Strings are used as values or as comments.
 They must be double quoted.
 Inside a string, `"` must be doubled as `""`.
 Backslash `\`is a continuation character.
 Comments can appear anywhere outside of rules.
+String can have any length.

 Querying the program